Silver Lining Circus Camp

 richly rewarding circus experience for children of any skill level.

-We're sorry to report that in October of 2014 Rick Davis was diagnosed with brain cancer.
+On a serious note, we're sorry to report that in October of 2014 Rick Davis was diagnosed with brain cancer.
 As a result, he and Jackie will need to focus on his healing and will not be offering Kinder Camp and Junior Camp this summer (2015).
 We hope Silver Lining will once again be offered to our youngest campers in 2016.

 My daughter was a painfully shy and insecure child.
 She didn't know how to comfortably communicate with others, especially in new environments.
 It was amazing to see her finding her way to "speak" during the circus camp, and more than that - the effect it had on her confidence the entire school year after attending the camp!!
 She found that showing off what you know and who you are could be actually fun!!
 What joy it is to see her blooming!!